jotasprout/jotasprout.github.io-OLD/_posts/2017-08-03-A-is-for-Apache.markdown

 ---
 This post will include an explation of `<VirtualHost *:80>` and how that differs from `ServerName`.
 The whole post will explain reconciling the domain name with the IP address.

+Instructions adapted from my two library books,

 Update Your Yumminess
 sudo yum -y update

 What's the "-y" for?
+The "y" tells the terminal to answer "yes" to any prompts.
+"Yes to all."

 Install Apache
 `yum install httpd`